zzsun777/cpp_multithreaded_order_matching_engine/README.md

 				bcp --boost=c:\boost_1_59_0 shared_ptr scoped_ptr any optional tokenizer format c:\boost

-- QuickFix & its requirements : Please do the steps on http://www.quickfixengine.org/quickfix/doc/html/install.html
+- QuickFix & its requirements : For Windows you don`t need to do anything as the static library for Windows is already in dependencies directory.
+For Linux you need to apply the steps on http://www.quickfixengine.org/quickfix/doc/html/install.html

 ===========================================================================